MacacaGames/MacacaViewSystem/README.md

 You can define the ViewElement and and its RectTransform info by Visual Editor.
 <img src="./Img~/add_viewelement.gif" />

-## Override property in ViewElement
+## Override property on a ViewElement
 You can override any property on ViewElement, use preview to take effect the override.

 With the override system, you can simply create the ViewElement variant in different ViewPage.